 Ocuphire Pharma to Present at the MicroCap Rodeo Windy City Roundup 2022 Conference

-/EIN News/ -- FARMINGTON HILLS, Mich., Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Ocuphire Pharma, Inc. (Nasdaq: OCUP), a clinical-stage ophthalmic biopharmaceutical company focused on developing and commercializing therapies for the treatment of refractive and retinal eye disorders, today announced that CEO and Founder Mina Sooch will present a corporate overview at at the MicroCap Rodeo Windy City Roundup 2022 Conference.
+FARMINGTON HILLS, Mich., Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Ocuphire Pharma, Inc. OCUP, a clinical-stage ophthalmic biopharmaceutical company focused on developing and commercializing therapies for the treatment of refractive and retinal eye disorders, today announced that CEO and Founder Mina Sooch will present a corporate overview at at the MicroCap Rodeo Windy City Roundup 2022 Conference.
 The conference is being held on October 12 – 13, 2022 at the Swissotel Chicago.

 Management will be available for one-on-one meetings with investors who are registered to attend the conference.
 To schedule a meeting, please email angie.wright@issuerdirect.com